 “There are some really exciting things that are changing in supply chain,” Cushman says.
 “We are focused on getting our clients to think about their transformation to a new supply chain model that’s much more sustainable as part of the journey that they’re going on to the cloud.”

 Cushman sees more companies using data and investing in machine learning and artificial intelligence to drive “really radical changes” in business outcomes.
-“What we’ve learned is that we just can’t afford to think not about sustainability,” he says.
+“What we’ve learned is that we just can’t afford to not think about sustainability,” he says.
 “The pandemic proved that.”

 Oracle and IBM: Harnessing synergies